-|Year of Publication||2014|
+|Year of Publication||2015|

-|Authors||Seiwert, TY, Zuo, Z, Keck, MK, Khattri, A, Pedamallu, CS, Stricker, TP, Brown, CD, Pugh, TJ, Stojanov, P, Cho, J, Lawrence, M, Getz, G, Bragelmann, J, DeBoer, R, Weichselbaum, RR, Langerman, A, Portugal, LD, Blair, EA, Stenson, KM, Lingen, MW, Cohen, EE, Vokes, EE, White, KP, Hammerman, PS|
+|Authors||Seiwert, TY, Zuo, Z, Keck, MK, Khattri, A, Pedamallu, CS, Stricker, T, Brown, C, Pugh, TJ, Stojanov, P, Cho, J, Lawrence, MS, Getz, G, Brägelmann, J, DeBoer, R, Weichselbaum, RR, Langerman, A, Portugal, L, Blair, E, Stenson, K, Lingen, MW, Cohen, EEW, Vokes, EE, White, KP, Hammerman, PS|

 RESULTS: The overall mutational burden in HPV-negative and HPV-positive HNSCC was similar with an average of 15.2 versus 14.4 somatic exonic mutations in the targeted cancer-associated genes.
-HPV-negative tumors showed a mutational spectrum concordant with published lung squamous cell carcinoma analyses with enrichment for mutations in TP53, CDKN2A, MLL2, CUL3, NSD1, PIK3CA and NOTCH genes.
-HPV-positive tumors showed unique mutations in DDX3X, FGFR2/3 and aberrations in PIK3CA, KRAS, MLL2/3 and NOTCH1 were enriched in HPV-positive tumors.
-Currently targetable genomic alterations were identified in FGFR1, DDR2, EGFR, FGFR2/3, EPHA2 and PIK3CA.
-EGFR, CCND1, and FGFR1 amplifications occurred in HPV-negative tumors, while 17.6% of HPV-positive tumors harbored mutations in Fibroblast Growth Factor Receptor genes (FGFR2/3) including six recurrent FGFR3 S249C mutations.
-HPV-positive tumors showed a 5.8% incidence of KRAS mutations, and DNA repair gene aberrations including 7.8% BRCA1/2 mutations, were identified.
+HPV-negative tumors showed a mutational spectrum concordant with published lung squamous cell carcinoma analyses with enrichment for mutations in TP53, CDKN2A, MLL2, CUL3, NSD1, PIK3CA, and NOTCH genes.
+HPV-positive tumors showed unique mutations in DDX3X, FGFR2/3 and aberrations in PIK3CA, KRAS, MLL2/3, and NOTCH1 were enriched in HPV-positive tumors.
+Currently targetable genomic alterations were identified in FGFR1, DDR2, EGFR, FGFR2/3, EPHA2, and PIK3CA.
+EGFR, CCND1, and FGFR1 amplifications occurred in HPV-negative tumors, whereas 17.6% of HPV-positive tumors harbored mutations in fibroblast growth factor receptor genes (FGFR2/3), including six recurrent FGFR3 S249C mutations.
+HPV-positive tumors showed a 5.8% incidence of KRAS mutations, and DNA-repair gene aberrations, including 7.8% BRCA1/2 mutations, were identified.